CraneSoftwrights/board-baseball/en/build.md

 - perform one final check on the content of the page
 - if necessary, use your PDF tool to rotate the image to the orientation needed for your cutter
-  - in the case of the PDF files stored in git, all single surface PDF files have been rotated according to the indications in [6.1.1 Single surface files](#6.1.1-single-surface-files)
+  - in the case of the PDF files stored in git, all single surface PDF files have been rotated according to the indications in [6.1.1 Single surface files](#611-single-surface-files)
 - save your PDF rotated as needed

-At this point the production is complete and the new version can be committed to git and pushed to the server.
+At this point the production of the burn files is complete and the new version can be committed to git and pushed to the server.

 The PDF files in the `cuts/pdf/` directory shouldn't need to change: